 You must channel which are driving your target audience for specific contents.

-The objective of any content is engagement .
-You must be able to deduce which are the contents that are successful in engaging audience to your site & whether the audience is taking the next steps .
+The objective of any content is engagement.
+You must be able to deduce which are the contents that your audience find engaging & whether the audience is taking the next steps.
 You must identify the contents which are driving repeat visitors.

 You must ensure that the contents provide the most up-to-date information regarding the topic & make necessary edit regarding the topic.

-A slow loading drastically effect the bounce rate.
-Pagespeed has become an integral factor of Google’s algorithm as Google is taking into account the overall user experience.
+A slow loading drastically affects the bounce rate.
+Pagespeed has become an integral factor in Google’s algorithm as Google is taking into account the overall user experience.
 You should identify elements (both for desktop & mobile) which are making your site slower & try to fix it to create a smooth user experience.

-If you are seeing higher bounce rates in your analytics then it simply means audience is not finding your content interesting & is exiting the site from the landing page .You should keep a tab on the contents which have a higher bounce rate & should try come up with something better.
+If you are seeing higher bounce rates in your analytics then it simply means the audience is not finding your content interesting & is exiting the site from the landing page.You should keep a tab on the contents which have a higher bounce rate & should try come up with something better.

 3. Unique Visitors